 Global economic growth

 Strong global economic growth is driving more demand for domestic goods and services.
-This increase exports and AD.
+This increases exports and aggregate demand.
 In contrast, when the global economy weakens, exports tend to be depressed.